sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide.md

 {{ site.FIRMWARE_BETA_VERSION }}
 {: .label .label-purple }

-The Floppies Emulation represents a significant enhancement to the SidecarT board.
+The Floppies Emulation represents a significant enhancement to the Multi-device.
 With this, the Atari ST can interface with floppy images on a microSD card as though they were actual floppy disks.
 Here's how to get started with Floppies Emulation.

 ### Pre-requisite: Hosting Floppy Images on microSD

-To use the SidecarT board's floppy emulation feature, the floppy images must reside in a specific directory on a FAT16 or exFAT formatted microSD card.
+To use the Multi-device's floppy emulation feature, the floppy images must reside in a specific directory on a FAT16 or exFAT formatted microSD card.

 1. **MicroSD Preparation**: The first requirement is a FAT16 or exFAT formatted microSD card.
 Instructions can be found in the [How to format the microSD card](/sidecartridge-multidevice/how_to/#format-the-microsd-card) guide.